wayne0516/AIInventoryLocatorChatbot/README.md

 Steps on how it works:
 Python version: 3.12.6

-1. First, locate into chatbot-deployment and activate the python environment (FrontendAIPytorch)
-Alternative: You can create a python environment on your own in the folder and download the following packages:
+1. First, create a folder to store the folders of the project followed by creating a python environment on your own in the folder and download the following packages:
 Package           Version
 ----------------- ---------
 blinker           1.9.0